eddieyue/Kmeans-clustering-to-classify-fruit-images/README.md

 Procedures
 ==========

-Initially, I need to transform the 32*32 pixels images dataset to 960 gist-component like dataset, which could be expressed as numpy nested arrays.
-Then we normalize each gists across whole data set in order to make the Kmeans clustering easier.
+Initially, I transform the 32*32 pixels images dataset to 960 gist-component like dataset as numpy nested array.
+Then I normalize each gist across whole data set in order to make the k-means clustering easier.

-In next step, I use the k-means algorithm on the local small collection with several sets of random starting points, pick the set with the least distortion and visualize my resulting clusters.
+In next step, I use the k-means algorithm on the local small images collection with random starting points, pick the least distortion result and visualize my resulting clusters.

-Finally, I have implement paralized version k-means to large imgaes collection on AWS and plot the distortion with the number of clusters.
+Finally, I implement paralized version k-means to large images collection on AWS and plot the distortion with the number of clusters.